 Q: How much is it going to cost?

 A: Estimated total project cost is approximately $13 million.
-The project has secured $680,000 for project design and permitting, and $4.4 million for implementation from the Paul G. Allen Family Foundation and the City of Bellingham.
+The project has secured $680,000 for project design and permitting, and $4.4 million for implementation from Paul G. Allen Philanthropies and the City of Bellingham.
 Additional funding is being sought for the remaining $330,000 for design and permitting, and $7.6 million for implementation.

 Q: Will this project take salmon recovery funds away from other priority projects?